"Muscles are the best accessory."

 And I’d argue that they will for you, too.

-My friend Jen Sinkler has repeatedly said, “muscles are the best accessory.”
-And I have to agree.
-Nothing upgrades your look, or provides the impetus for confidence (even if we don’t feel the part initially!), or plays the role of catalyst in discussions on badassery where we need to hold our own like a good set of muscles can.
-Delts, quads, lats – whichever are your favorite, they’re all dope.
-And they all instill us with the gusto to take on the challenges that life presents every day.
+My friend Jen Sinkler has repeatedly said, “muscles are the best accessory,” and I have to agree.
+Nothing provides the impetus for confidence (even if we don’t feel the part initially!), or plays the role of catalyst in discussions on whether we can hold our own like a good set of muscles can.
+Delts, quads, lats – whichever are your favorite, they’re all great, and they all instill us with the gusto to take on the challenges life presents every day.

-When we realize that we’ve put in a ton of work – we’ve done hard shit to get these quads; we’ve done the detective work to find what way of eating works for us and eaten well; we’ve made ourselves a priority in a world that’s telling us to do everything but – we realize that the next challenge at work, the next tense relationship discussion, the next snag in a friendship, the next financial setback, is really NBD.
+When we realize that we’ve put in a ton of work – we’ve made ourselves a priority in a world that’s telling us to do everything but – we realize that the next challenge at work, the next tense relationship discussion, the next snag in a friendship, the next financial setback, is really no big deal.
 We’ve figured out challenges before, and have the physical mass (because, hello, muscles take up space, and that’s OURS.
 Own it.) to prove it, so we can do it again.
 And again.
 And again.
 No matter how many times life asks us to, we have tangible evidence that we can get down and dirty – get gritty and get in the mud and fight it out.

 Life is seasonal, yes.
 And every season presents an opportunity to grow, one way or another, whether that’s growing in our capacity to prioritize and rest, growing in our ability to care for others, or growing physically.
 Try on some muscles for size: you’ll instantly level up your look...and your life.